steveshogren/blog-source/source/_posts/2015-03-14-pattern-matching-case-study.markdown

 ---
 layout: post
-title: "Pattern Matching Case Study"
+title: "Case Study: Type-safe Domain Modeling in F#"
 date: 2015-03-14 09:42
 comments: true
 categories:
 ---

-Domain modeling is significantly easier and safer in F# than any other .NET language.
+Domain modeling in F# is significantly easier and safer than with the traditional .NET languages.
 This is because of the increased safety of pattern matching and the expressiveness of discriminated unions.
+These concepts are not in C# or VB.NET, and therefore bring a new tool to the table.

 To illustrate this, I found some old code I'd written to interact with a legacy system.
 The system uses many single enums on a record to keep